White Bean & Andouille Sausage Cajun Soup

 ** NOTE ON COOKING WITH DRIED BEANS **

-I read an article about year ago about cooking with dried beans.
+I read an article a couple years ago about cooking with dried beans.
 It quoted a Mexican chef who said it's unnecessary to soak dried beans overnight.
 It takes too much time, waterlogs the beans, and passes up the opportunity to add some flavor to them before being added to a recipe.
 He says to put the dried beans in a pot or saucepan depending on the amount of beans you're cooking.
 Cover them with at least 2 inches of water (at all times) and add appropriate herbs (for this recipe I added some slices of onion...garlic...some celery leaves and cumin seeds).
 Bring the beans to a boil and let them boil for 10 minutes then cover and simmer for about 30 minutes (keep adding water if you need to).
 Test the beans now and then for tenderness (some beans might take longer than others).
 They can be a little firm if you're adding them to a stew or soup that will be cooking them longer.
 The result is a far superior tasting, delicious bean that isn't mushy and flavorless.
 I will NEVER go back to the old days of soaking beans overnight again.

 Leave a comment